Treatments for pleural mesothelioma

 Recurrent pleural mesothelioma

-Recurrent pleural mesothelioma means that the cancer has come back after it has been treated.
-There are no standard treatments for recurrent pleural mesothelioma.
-Your healthcare team will suggest treatments based on your needs and work with you to develop a treatment plan.
+Currently, there are no standard treatments for recurrent pleural mesothelioma.
+Your healthcare team will suggest treatments and work with you to develop a treatment plan based on:

 • where the cancer has come back

-• what treatments have already been given
+• what treatments you've already had

 • your overall health